c-v-pop/to-do-list/README.md

-# tailwind-base-project

-rebuild css with:
-npm run build-css
+# To-Do List with Laravel